88-degrees/Book-of-Changes/appendix02s1.md

 4. 'His light has not been sufficiently displayed;' that is, there is still something for him to do:--he has to realise the difficulty of his position and be firm.

-[295:XXII](#fr_211) 'A mountain,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'is a place where we find grass, trees, and a hundred other things.
+<a name="fn_211"></a>[295:XXII](#fr_211) 'A mountain,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'is a place where we find grass, trees, and a hundred other things.
 A fire burning below it throws up its light, and brings them all Out in beauty; and this gives the idea of ornament, or being ornamented.
 The various processes of government are small matters, and elegance and ornament help their course; but great matters of judgment demand the simple, unornamented truth.'

 The subject of line 1 does not care for and does not need ornament.
 He will walk in the way of righteousness without it.